Scots swim their way to success

 The Scots grew even louder this time as some swimmers even jumped back in the pool to celebrate.

-With only one result left to be announced, the anticipation was palpable.
+With only one result left, the anticipation was palpable.

 The athletes of the swimming Scots will go down in history for sweeping all four championship titles for the second year in a row.